How an Indian CEO lost Rs 7 crore to scammers who pretended to be ED, CBI and CJI

 The call

 However, Oswal was kept under digital surveillance until August 30.
-“Posing as CBI officers, they instructed me to keep the Skype in my phone on even during sleep and someone from the other side used to watch over me for the whole night,” he had told Indian Express.
+“Posing as CBI officers, they instructed me to keep Skype in my phone on even during sleep and someone from the other side used to watch over me for the whole night,” he told Indian Express.

-Following this, the fraudsters had reportedly held a fake Supreme Court hearing via Skype with a fake judge, who posed as CJI Chandrachud.
+Following this, the fraudsters reportedly held a fake Supreme Court hearing via Skype with a fake judge who posed as CJI Chandrachud.
 “Though I could not see his face, I could hear him talking and banging a hammer on the table.
 The written SC order was so perfect and stamped that I believed it to be genuine and transferred the amount,” Oswal recalled.
-Oswal was informed that there was a bank
+He was also sent some fake documents of the case titled ‘Justice Dhananjaya Y Chandrachud vs Shri Paul Oswal’.
+The gang also told him that there was a Canara Bank account in his name with irregularities and that he had sent a parcel illegally.

 The fraudsters threatened him until August 30, with fake ED arrest warrants and a fake Supreme Court order asking him to release Rs 7 crore into a Secret Supervision Account (SSA), following which he was ‘released’.

-Inspector Jatinder Singh, incharge, cyber crime cell of Ludhiana Police, told The Indian Express, “The accused made video calls to the complainant on Skype, wearing formal clothes with ID cards around their necks, and with some flags in the background to make it look like they were sitting in the office of an investigating agency.
+Inspector Jatinder Singh, in charge, cyber crime cell of the Ludhiana Police, told The Indian Express, “The accused made video calls to the complainant on Skype, wearing formal clothes with ID cards around their necks, and with some flags in the background to make it look like they were sitting in the office of an investigating agency.
 The complainant transferred Rs 7 crore into the bank accounts of the accused — Rs 4 crore in one tranche and Rs 3 crore in three tranches of Rs 1 crore each.”

 It is to be noted that law enforcement officials do not initiate contact through Skype or other video calls, and there are standard procedures for communication regarding cases against a person.
 If you suspect that you fell victim or are falling victim to such a scam, contact emergency services by dialling 112 or 1930.